Planes in four space and four associated CM points: CM-points

-preserving the discriminant and that this action factors through $\PGL_2$.
-In particular, $\PGL_2(\Z)$ acts on integral binary forms; we will denote by $[\cdot]$ the orbit equivalence classes for the latter action.
-For any equivalence class $[q]$ associated to a positive definite integral form $ q(x,y) = ax^2+bxy+cy^2$ we obtain a well-defined point
+preserving the discriminant.
+In particular, $\SL_2(\Z)$ acts on integral binary forms; we will denote by $[\cdot]$ the orbit equivalence classes for the latter action.
+For any equivalence class $[q]$ associated to a positive definite integral form $ q(x,y) = ax^2+bxy+cy^2$ we obtain a well-defined point (called a CM point)